DMDTools/DOF2DMD/README.md

 The images and animations must be in the `artwork` folder (by default in the DOF2DMD path under the `artwork` folder).

 > [!NOTE]
+> I provide a basic set of artwork, so that you can test and start editing DOFLINX's `.MAME` files.
-> Do not ask me where to find artwork for the DMD.
+You probably need more artwork.
+Do not ask me where to find artwork for the DMD.
 I cannot help with that.
 There is however a pack you can download, and more you can buy from [Neo-Arcadia](https://www.neo-arcadia.com/forum/viewtopic.php?t=67065).
 If you own a [PixelCade](https://pixelcade.org/), then you are entitled to a massive pixel perfect DMD artwork library.
+To create your own artwork, you can use a Pixel Art tool or Gif editor, like [aseprite](https://www.aseprite.org/).
+There are example aseprite files in [the `ingame.src` folder](/DOF2DMD/artwork/ingame.src/).

 ## API